Do I have to start the program in the Fall Semester?

 Two-thirds of all students at Tennessee Tech receive some form of financial aid.
-The Office of MBA Studies has applications for assistantships as well as other scholarships available to graduate students.
+The Office of MBA Studies has applications for assistantships and fellowships as well as other scholarships available to graduate students.
 Generally, the earlier we receive your application the more likely you will be to receive financial support.

-How does the distance-based program work?
+How does the online MBA work?

-The Distance MBA uses Internet-based content delivery and class interaction.
+The online MBA uses Internet-based content delivery and class interaction.
 You can complete the entire program utilizing the online courses we offer.
 This provides students with a very rich learning environment that is both flexible and value-added.
 Alternative delivery methods are available for special circumstances.

 How does the class interaction work?

 The class interaction is accomplished by use of an internet-based class management program called iLearn (powered by Desire2Learn).
 You simply log onto our website (http://ilearn.tntech.edu) using your assigned username and password, and you are taken to a page with all of the information about the courses that you are taking.
 For each course in which you are registered, there will be a link.
 On the webpage for each course, there will be tools for activities such as course email, threaded discussions for course case studies, links to online quizzes and exams, a course calendar, and course chat rooms.
 In addition, there are links to course content areas that contain Powerpoint presentations that you can download or print, documents that your instructor might want you to read, and assignments.

 What is the profile of the online students?